 Free crossings for Disabled Drivers

 The Company allows free crossings for disabled persons who are in receipt of the higher rate of the mobility component of the Disability Living Allowance, or who are exempt from the payment of Vehicle Excise Duty.
-To take advantage of this concession, disabled drivers need to pre-register with the Company using the Disabled Driver Registration Form which may be downloaded here or obtained on request from the Toll Collectors.
+To take advantage of this concession, disabled persons need to pre-register with the Company using the Disabled Driver Registration Form which may be downloaded here or obtained on request from the Toll Collectors.

 Free crossings for Emergency Vehicles